top of page

 Our Team

-W.A.R. is a small all-volunteer organization led and supported by a team of dedicated residents interested in preserving the quality of their Lower Withlacoochee River lifestyle.
+W.A.R. is a small all-volunteer organization led and supported by a team of dedicated residents interested in preserving the quality of their Lower Withlacoochee River environment and lifestyle.

 Board Members